godiagonal/elasto-js/README.md

 ### .elasto-square.active

-This is the elasto square when it's active (moved to with arrow keys) and is commonly used together with `.elasto-square-bg` and `.elasto-square-wrap` to clearify which image is active.
+This is the elasto square when it's active (moved to with arrow keys) and is commonly used together with `.elasto-square-bg` and `.elasto-square-wrap` to clarify which image is active.

 ```css